Saoni/zoo-application/README.md

 # zoo-application

-I have created a spring boot application to display output in the console.
+I have created a spring boot application in java 8.

-There are three HTTP request to serve the features described in the Assignment which are mentioned below-

 Steps to run this application-
 1. git clone the project.